 Kovach Computing Services – My business website.
 It features software developed for scientific data analysis, both by myself and by partners in France and Canada.
 These include MVSP – A MultiVariate Statistical Package and Oriana – Orientation Analysis and Circular Statistics for Windows, as well as XLStat, Simstat, Wordstat and QDA Miner.

-Other websites -Besides this and the above sites I have also developed a number of other sites, including the Accent Composer site shown at the right, and the new site for Menai Bridge Community Heritage Trust (shown below).
+Other websites – Besides this and the above sites I have also developed a number of other sites, including the Accent Composer site and the new site for Menai Bridge Community Heritage Trust, as well as a site for the consultant Catherine Duigan (shown below).
 I also assisted with the Rivers of Wales, Cladocera, A Short Course, and the David Stevens memorial sites.

 Other Publications – Before I started developing scientific computer software full-time I was a botanist, palaeontologist and numerical ecologist at various universities in the USA, Scotland and Wales.
 You can see a list of my 26 academic scientific publications at Researchgate.